kouz75/bolt-extension-user-profiles/README.md

 ### Permissions

-Since version `1.0.0` of this extension, public profiles can not only just turned on and off.
+As of version `1.0.0` of this extension, public profiles can not only just turned on and off.
 There are a few different factors that decide if an user has a public profile or not.
 You can configure everything in your extension config.

 If public profiles are turned on, the following settings will be used to determine if an user has a public profile or not.
 They will also be used for the `has_profile()` twig function.